What is the Statute of Limitations on Personal Injury Claims in New York?

 The Impact of Death in the Statute of Limitations

-Civil lawsuits generally survive the death of the plaintiff or defendant as long as the case was filed before the expiry of the statute of limitations.
+Civil lawsuits, including wrongful death claims, generally survive the death of the plaintiff or defendant as long as the case was filed before the expiry of the statute of limitations.

 What Happens if I File a Lawsuit After the Statute of Limitations Has Expired?